Community Child and Family Centre

 When a child cannot be vaccinated, a GP must sign a Medicare Immunisation Medical Exemption Form, and send it to the AIR.

-Parents may choose to nominate person/s other than themselves to take their child from the service.
-Provided parents notify educators a child will be released to the care of a nominated person.
+Families nominate person/s other than themselves to take their child from the service.
+Provided families notify educators a child will be released to the care of a nominated person.
 Authorised Contact details are added to the system to allow them to sign in and out via the kiosk on the iPad.

 Educators will request photographic identification if the person is not familiar to them.

-When a person who is not an Authorised Contact arrives to pick up or visit a child and educators have not been informed by parents, we will attempt to contact parent/s via phone and will not release the child into the care of any person not nominated as an Authorised Contact.
+When a person who is not an Authorised Contact arrives to pick up or visit a child and educators have not been informed by families we will attempt to contact families via phone and will not release the child into the care of any person not nominated as an Authorised Contact.

 Daily Arrival and Departure